fountainheadpro/fountainheadpro.github.com/_posts/2012-12-24-landing-pages---lessons-learned.md

 {:toc}

-Here is what  Robert Cialdini, in his book *"Influence"* has to say:
+Robert Cialdini, in his book *"Influence"* has to said:

 >If I can get you to make a commitment (that is, to take a stand, to go on record), I will have set the stage for your automatic and ill-considered consistency with that earlier commitment.
 Once a stand is taken, there is a natural tendency to behave in ways that are stubbornly consistent with the stand.